 BRIT is supported by leading experts in young adult mental health, chief executives of national charities, education and sport governing bodies and universities and colleges throughout the UK.
 The Chairs of the British Olympic Association and British Paralympic Association are also championing the annual BRIT Challenge and BRIT’s aspiration to grow the BRIT Ambassador family.

 To increase team involvement, destigmatise mental health and champion equality, diversity and disability inclusion, BRIT aims to implement Regional Steering Groups.
 Representatives from every university and college in each region will be invited to join their respective BRIT Steering Group, hosted by a different university each year, and grow a network to share best practice and use the BRIT Challenge as a catalyst to champion positive mental health and wellbeing throughout the year.

-BRIT is striving to unite the education, sport and charity sectors and continues to partner with a wealth of education and sport governing bodies including The Committee of University Chairs (CUC), Universities UK (UUK), the Association of Colleges (AoC), ColegauCymru/Colleges Wales, Colleges Scotland and the National Union of Students (NUS).
+BRIT is striving to unite the education, sport and charity sectors and continues to partner, or maintain special relationships, with a wealth of education and sport governing bodies including The Committee of University Chairs (CUC), Universities UK (UUK), the Association of Colleges (AoC), ColegauCymru/Colleges Wales, Colleges Scotland, AMOSHHE, Natspec, NAMSS, London Higher, and the National Union of Students (NUS).